Lillliant/Prisoner-Dilemma-Optimization/README.md

 └── src
-    ├── optimization: This folder contains the optimization methods (Hill Climbing, Tabu Search, Genetic Algorithm) ├── tournament: This folder contains the simulator, Player class, and human-designed strategies └── main.py
+    ├── optimization: This folder contains the optimization methods (Hill Climbing, Tabu Search, Genetic Algorithm) ├── tournament: This folder contains the simulator, Player class, and human-designed strategies ├── config.py
+    └── main.py
 ```
+# Optimization Methods
+This repository contains 3 optimization methods: Hill Climbing, Tabu Search, and Genetic Algorithm.
+Each method allows for an initial strategy (or population strategy).
+If no opponent strategy is passed, the method defaults to Neighbour Optimization.

+The optimization parameters can be adjusted within `config.py` in `src` folder.